-- The Welding and Fabrication program prepares students to set up, operate, and use critical thinking skills to trouble shoot a variety of welding equipment. - The program prepares students to gain the craftsmanship skills, computational skills and problem solving techniques essential to the welding industry. - Throughout the program, students will develop skills in Oxy fuel cutting (OFC), Plasma arc cutting (PAC, and Carbon arc cutting (CAC-A) processes. - Skills to industry standards will also be developed in Shielded metal arc welding (SMAW). - In addition to building craftsmanship skills, students will gain understanding of print reading and welding symbols. - Students will also work on interpersonal and effective communications skills to be prepared to enter the work place. - Students will also gain technical literacy skills as they apply to the welding industry.
+- The Welding and Fabrication program prepares students to set up, operate, and use critical thinking skills to trouble shoot a variety of welding equipment. - The program prepares students to gain the craftsmanship skills, computational skills and problem solving techniques essential to the welding industry. - Throughout the program, students will develop skills in Oxy fuel cutting (OFC), Plasma arc cutting (PAC, and Carbon arc cutting (CAC-A) - · Students will be able to meet safety requirements. - Students will be able to produce welds in all positions that meet industry standards using the following process(es): Gas Metal Arc Welding (GMAW) and Flux core Arc Welding. - Understand the use of measuring instruments and their purpose. - · Understand power sources and current types. - Interpret welding blueprints and weld symbols. - Utilize oral and written communication skills in the workplace, including terminology in the welding industry.